hensyou/cf-micro-service-architecture/labs/lab1/README.md

 #### Optional

 Try moving these properties to environment variables in the container using the cf set-env command.
-You will know it works when you can remote the settings in the properties file and still be able to authenticate into the application with the username and password you have set as an environmental variable.
+You will know it works when you can remove the settings in the properties file and still be able to authenticate into the application with the username and password you have set as an environmental variable.

 ### Redeploy to PCF